-So, when the check engine light comes up, you or the mechanic hook up the OBD reader through the OBD port, read the code, replace the part and presto: everything is fixed.
+So, when the check engine light comes up, you or the mechanic hook up the OBD II reader through the OBD II port, read the code, replace the part, reset the check engine light, and presto: everything is fixed.

-It was a good idea that was supposed to make a drivers and a mechanics life easier.
+It was a good idea that was supposed to make drivers and mechanics life easier.

 But, over time and through exploitation, this system has shown both its good and bad sides.

 Good sides and bad sides-avoid the check engine “wild goose chase”